oVirt/ovirt-site/source/feature/vm-affinity.html.md

 ##### Commands

-Adding CRUD actions for Affinity Groups, currently supported only in admin portal (user portal support will be added later- if needed) MLA: adding new action group for manipulate Affinity Groups (including all CRUD commands), this action group will be added to ClusterAdmin Role and above.
+Adding CRUD actions for Affinity Groups, currently supported only in the admin portal (user portal support will be added later- if needed) MLA: adding new action group for manipulate Affinity Groups (including all CRUD commands), this action group will be added to ClusterAdmin Role and above.

 New commands:

 *   AddAffinityGroup

-Adds a Affinity Group to engine.
+Adds a Affinity Group to the engine.

 *   RemoveAffinityGroup

-Removes a Affinity Group from engine.
+Removes a Affinity Group from the engine.

 *   EditAffinityGroup

-Edits a Affinity Group, allow to add/remove VMs to/from the Affinity Group.
+Edits a Affinity Group, making it possible to add or remove virtual machines to or from an Affinity Group.
 Altered Commands:

 *   ChangeVmCluster

-When changing VM cluster, we need to remove its reference from all Affinity Groups (open question: should we fail if VM is associated to Affinity Group?).
+When a virtual machine is moved from one cluster to another, we need to remove its reference from all Affinity Groups (open question: should such actions fail if the virtual machine is associated with an Affinity Group?).

 #### Data Base